Irving scores career-best 60 points, Nets rout Magic 150-108

 TIP-INS

-Nets: Brooklyn shot 16 for 27 from 3-point range. . . .
+Nets: Brooklyn shot 16 for 27 from 3-point range, with Patty Mills hitting 5 of 7. . . .
 G Cam Thomas (back contusion) did not play, and G Seth Curry (left ankle) missed a second straight game.
 Coach Steve Nash said both players might be available Wednesday night against Dallas. … The Nets won three of four against the Magic this season.
 Neither Durant nor Irving played in the loss.

 Magic: G Jalen Suggs did not play for the third time in five games after re-injuring his right ankle on Sunday night. … The Magic announced that F Jonathan Isaac will not play this season, marking the second straight season Isaac has missed entirely since tearing his left ACL on Aug.
 2, 2020.